timhem/codingChallenge/readme.txt

 docker run mosquitto

-For the python script running in a terminal: activate the virtual enviroment if asyncio and gmqtt is not installed globally in your system do so with source venv/bin/activate then run main.py with python3 main.py
+For the python script running in a terminal: activate the virtual enviroment (see zip file) if asyncio and gmqtt is not installed globally in your system or your IDE does not create it do so with "source venv/bin/activate" then run main.py with python3 main.py

 if you now send a message via mosquitto_pub -h localhost -t "/event" -m '{"sensor_value":20.2}' it should be shown in the terminal
 If you send a burst of messages the program will print one message every 10 seconds (can be changed in main.py)

 Dockerization did not work for me.
 Since I am not as much expierinced in creating docker images (only using), the networking between the docker containers did not work.